 1. be concentrated in the Council of Elders, however the Council of Elders may bring the matter before the membership if deemed necessary,

-2. be applied when a member is unwilling to be reconciled to an offended brother, when a member is unwilling to engage in serving at Riverside, when a member is causing divisiveness at Riverside, when a member is not repentive over personal immorality, impurity, character failure or idolatry, when the member has been teaching others false doctrines, when the member has neglected attendance or when the member has engaged in general sinful conduct.
+2. be applied when a member is unwilling to be reconciled to an offended brother, when a member is unwilling to engage in serving at Riverside, when a member is causing divisiveness at Riverside, when a member is not repentive over personal immorality, impurity, character failure or idolatry, when the member has been teaching others false doctrines, when a member has neglected attendance or when the member has engaged in general sinful conduct.

 3. be limited to the removal of membership of any member and may direct, that the removed member not attend any of Riverside's meetings or enter onto any property and/or buildings being occupied by Riverside.